section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 ![giving vehicle type](/engineering-education/how-to-ground-truth-label-your-datasets/ground9.png)

-We are happy with our label, but you notice that if we go to another frame, the labels aren't there, as shown below.
+We are happy with our label, but you notice that if we go to another frame, the labels are not there, as shown below.
 To go to the next frame, click on the forward circled in the image below:

 ![next frame](/engineering-education/how-to-ground-truth-label-your-datasets/ground10.png)

-We notice that we can go ahead and make the labeling again, but this will be tiresome and boring since it is just a repetition of what we did before.
-This is where now automation comes in.
+We notice that we can go ahead and make the labeling again, but this will be tiresome and boring since it is a repetition of what we did before.
+This is where automation comes in.

 ### Use an algorithm to automate the labeling process.
 There are so many in-built algorithms in Matlab that help you with this.
 You can use an in-built algorithm or write your algorithm to do this, Matlab accepts all these options.